Severson-Group/docs.amdc.dev/source/index.rst

    Yes.
 Please follow the license provided in the hardware and firmware design source.

 Do you offer technical support?
    No. Since the AMDC platform is not a paid project, we do not have the resources to provide 1:1 support.
-Please read the extensive documentation available in the open-source repositories.
+Please read the extensive documentation on this site.

 Who created the AMDC Platform?
    `Nathan Petersen <https://nathanpetersen.com/>`_ was the original architect and designer of the AMDC under the direction of `Prof. Eric Severson <https://directory.engr.wisc.edu/ece/Faculty/Severson_Eric/>`_; he designed the hardware and firmware and built the documentation website.

 Who maintains the AMDC Platform?
-   The AMDC Platform is actively maintained by students in the `Severson Research Group <https://severson.wempec.wisc.edu/>`_ at the `University of Wisconsin, Madison <https://www.wisc.edu/>`_.
+   The AMDC Platform is actively maintained by students in the `Severson Research Group <https://severson.wempec.wisc.edu/>`_ at the `University of Wisconsin, Madison <https://www.wisc.edu/>`_ in the USA.

 *******